simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 - **Manual GUI Administration is not auditable**
 - **Manual GUI Administration is not easily testable**

-#### Tackling the challenge of managing SaaS configurations

-Over the years, many organizations have tried to tackle this challenge by using various tools and approaches.
-Many of these are based on the imperative approach of scripting API calls.
-This has evolved with the advent of adoption of pipelines but still results in the need to manage and maintain script libraries.
-Other methods

 #### 🚫 Why Other Methods Fall Short for SaaS Configuration Management

 **The Evolution of API Management Approaches:**